samoyi/note/Theories/Architecture/Refactoring/RefactoringAPIs/ReplaceFunctionWithCommand.md

 ## Motivation
-### Command 的定义
+### Command 的定义——命令模式相关
 1. Functions — either freestanding or attached to objects as methods — are one of the fundamental building blocks of programming.
-But there are times when it’s useful to encapsulate a function into its own object, which I refer to as a “command object” or simply a command.
+But there are times when it’s useful to encapsulate a function into its own object, which I refer to as a “command object” or simply a **command**.
 2. Such an object is mostly built around a single method, whose request and execution is the purpose of the object.
 3. Like many words in software development, “command” is rather overloaded.
 In the context I’m using it here, it is an object that encapsulates a request, following the command pattern in Design Patterns [gof].
 4. When I use “command” in this sense, I use “command object” to set the context, and “command” afterwards.

-### Command 的用途
+### Command 可以丰富函数的功能
 1. A command offers a greater flexibility for the control and expression of a function than the plain function mechanism.
 2. Commands can have complimentary operations, such as undo.
 3. I can provide methods to build up their parameters to support a richer lifecycle.
 4. I can build in customizations using inheritance and hooks.

+### 还可以对原函数进行代理
-5. If I’m working in a language with objects but without first­class functions, I can provide much of that capability by using commands instead.
+1. If I’m working in a language with objects but without first-­class functions, I can provide much of that capability by using commands instead.
-6. Similarly, I can use methods and fields to help break down a complex function, even in a language that lacks nested functions, and I can call those methods directly while testing and debugging.
+2. Similarly, I can use methods and fields to help break down a complex function, even in a language that lacks nested functions, and I can call those methods directly while testing and debugging.

+### 复杂度的权衡
-7. All these are good reasons to use commands, and I need to be ready to refactor functions into commands when I need to.
+1. All these are good reasons to use commands, and I need to be ready to refactor functions into commands when I need to.
-8. But we must not forget that this flexibility, as ever, comes at a price paid in complexity.
+2. But we must not forget that this flexibility, as ever, comes at a price paid in complexity.
-9. So, given the choice between a first­-class function and a command, I’ll pick the function 95% of the time.
+3. So, given the choice between a first­-class function and a command, I’ll pick the function 95% of the time.
 I only use a command when I specifically need a facility that simpler approaches can’t provide.

 ## Mechanics